 Codebase Search

-Learn how to effectively search across multiple repositories in Assembly using powerful regex-based queries
+Learn how to effectively search across multiple repositories in Factory using powerful regex-based queries

 Getting Started with Codebase Search

-To use the codebase search in Assembly, you’ll interact with a running server that indexes multiple repositories.
+To use the codebase search in Factory, you’ll interact with a running server that indexes multiple repositories.
 Here’s how to get started:

 Access the Context Menu

-In your Assembly session, switch to the context panel from the upper left corner of any panel.
+In your Factory session, switch to the context panel from the upper left corner of any panel.

 Enter Your Query